 Eva trained as an actor from a young age at the Open Acting Academy in Vienna.
 After turning 18 she moved to London where she found her love for Shakespeare while completing a two months intensive course at LAMDA.
 In 2018 she graduated from the BA Acting (International) course at East 15 Acting School with a first.

 While training Eva found a particular talent for clowning and devising and she is keen to create new work wherever possible.

 One of her most rewarding experiences yet was working with Simon Stevens on the larger than life character Steffen Dresner in his play Three Kingdoms.

-Eva is currently reworking her critically acclaimed 'period drama' 30 Days of Blood - a comedy about a serial killer on her period.
-When it was chosen for the International Festival of New Work 2017, Eva was also given the opportunity to direct it and toured it with her international theatre company Theatre Peregrine to Edinburgh where it received five star reviews and and was nominated for the Asian Arts Award and the Brighton Fringe Award as well as being chosen for the John Thaw Initiative at the Actor's Centre.
+which was chosen for the International Festival of New Work 2017.
+Theatre Peregrine toured the piece to Edinburgh where it received five star reviews and and was nominated for the Asian Arts Award and the Brighton Fringe Award as well as being chosen for the John Thaw Initiative at the Actor's Centre.

-Since then Eva has been assistant director to Zois Pigadas for the BA Acting (International) Showcase 2018 and Laurence Boswell for his critically acclaimed Beauty and the Beast 2020.
+Eva first started directing during the International Festival of New Work 2017 where she directed her debut play "30 Days of Blood".
+Following its phenominal succes she was chosen as assistant director to Zois Pigadas for the BA Acting (International) Showcase 2018 and Laurence Boswell for his critically acclaimed Beauty and the Beast 2020.

 "I'm curious about other people.
 That's the essence of my acting.
 I'm interested in what it would be like to be you."